qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 so from the cartridge's storage page (from the home screen, press |btn_menu_text|
 and select ``Manage data``).

-When archiving a cartridge, the cartridge data is removed from your local device, but metadata (which Kate uses to display the cartridge), save data, and media captures are kept around.
+When archiving a cartridge its data is removed from your local device, but metadata (which Kate uses to display the cartridge), save data, and media captures are kept around.
 This means that you can re-install the cartridge at a later point in time and continue from where you left off.